phatblat/reflog/about.md

   - retired in 2017
 - Firefly
   - iPad app for nurses and doctors to locate staff and equipment located throughout an ER
-  - used ultrasonic and RFID to track people and things, respectively
+  - used ultrasonic and RFID tags to track people and things, respectively

 ### Personal Projects